Skip to main content

 Biography

-Dr Colin Jennings did his PhD at Southampton University, a masters at Queen's University, Kingston, Ontario and his undergraduate at Queen’s University Belfast.
-Before DPE he was a Senior Lecturer in Economics at Strathclyde University, a college lecturer at Queen's College, Oxford University and a lecturer at Portsmouth University.
+Colin Jennings is a Reader in Political Economy and Deputy Head of Department.
+He completed his PhD at Southampton University, a masters at Queen's University, Kingston, Ontario, and his undergraduate at Queen’s University, Belfast.
+Before DPE he was a Senior Lecturer in Economics at Strathclyde University, a college lecturer at Queen's College, Oxford University, and a lecturer at Portsmouth University.

 He is a co-editor for the National Institute Economic Review.